hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 used to sign a finite number of messages, and the state must be updated with each generated signature.

 One must not reuse any OTS key that is part of an Stateful HBS private key.
 If an attacker is able to obtain signatures for two different messages created using the same OTS key, it is computationally feasible for that attacker to create forgeries [BH16].
 As noted in [MCGREW] and [ETSI-TR-103-692], extreme care should be taken in order to avoid the risk that an OTS key will be reused accidentally.
+Whereas [MCGREW] identifies the fundamental failure modes of stateful hash-based signatures and and proposes architectural strategies such as reservation in hierarchical schemes, and [ETSI-TR-103-692] provides a broad analysis of state management challenges and risks, this document complements both by cataloging concrete operational patterns in {{pot-sol}} and by addressing backup and recovery considerations {{alt-backup-mgmt}} not covered in prior work.

-The statefulness of Stateful HBS leads to significant challenges in practice:
+In particular, the challenges below highlight why careful state and backup management are essential in Stateful HBS:

 - Implementers must ensure that each creation of a signature updates the state correctly.